SamanthaHoke/Markdown-Documents/EC2Notes.md

 	sudo apt-get install tasksel
 	sudo tasksel install lamp-server

+###Set up .bash_aliases
+Copy from JsObjects to the home directory:

+	cd
+	cp ~/Git/JsObjects/Utilities/SetupLinuxBox/.bash_aliases .

+Open in nano.
+Change your **sshadd** command to use your key name (probably id_rsa).
+Reload file from the home directory:

+	source .bash_aliases
+###Set up Node
+Run these files from JsObjects:

+	cd Git/JsObjects/Utilities/NodeInstall
+	./NodeInstall.sh
+	./InstallNodePackages.sh

+>Shell scripts are run with `./scriptName.sh`

 #Important notes
  - Never have more than one running instance when using the free AWS account or you can be charged.
+ - Don't create multiple elastic IP addresses: this would incur a fee.
  - Do not click "save" instead of "load" when selecting a saved session or it will erase the saved session when using PuTTY.

 #Resources